-When you get a #NAME error as a result of a formula, it’s usually related to misspelling.
-It’s important not to ignore it or use the IFERROR Function to resolve it, but to find where is the real problem in the syntax.
-Here are some of the most common causes of this error.
+When you get a #NAME error as the result of a formula, it’s usually related to a misspelling.
+It’s important not to ignore it or use the IFERROR Function to resolve it.
+Instead, find the real problem in the syntax.
+Below are some of the most common causes of this error.

 Function Name Misspelled

-Typing a function wrongly is probably the most usual cause of a #NAME error.
-Say that you have the following data set with Product in column B and Price in column C. You wanted to get a Price for Monitor in F2, but you got this error.
+Typing a function incorrectly is probably the most usual cause of a #NAME error.
+Say you have the following dataset with Product in Column B and Price in Column C. You wanted to get a Price for Monitor in F2, but you got this error.

-In this case, you have to correct the name of the function, since it’s missing one O (VLOKUP to VLOOKUP).
-After you change it, the formula will give the correct result.
+In this case, you have to correct the name of the function, since it’s missing one “O” (VLOKUP to VLOOKUP).
+After you change it, the formula yields the correct result.

-In order to avoid this kind of error, you should be using the formula autocomplete option, or use the Insert Function button to enter arguments via the dialog box.
+To avoid this kind of error, you can use the formula autocomplete option, or use the Insert Function button to enter arguments via the dialog box.